ligato/docs/docs/plugins/vpp-plugins.md

 DNAT44 contains a unique label serving as an identifier.
 However, the DNAT44 configuration is not limited.
 An arbitrary number of static and identity mappings can be listed under a single label.

+---

 **DNAT44 Configuration Examples**

 **KV Data Store**

-Put the DNAT44 configuration data into an etcd data store using the [DNAT44 key][key-reference].
+Put the DNAT44 configuration data into an etcd data store using the [VPP DNAT44 key][vpp-key-reference].

 Example value:
 ```json